-As someone who spends most of every day immersed in e-commerce, I field a number of questions from online retailers about how to best approach some of the challenging aspects of e-commerce.
+As someone who spends most of every day immersed in e-commerce, I field a number of questions from online retailers about how to best approach some of the challenging aspects of e-commerce – and I’m starting to notice some trends.
+One question I’m hearing most is around strategy for e-commerce cross-sell and up-sell.

-And I’m starting to notice some trends.
-One question I seem to hear most is around strategy for up-sells and cross-sells.
 What’s the difference between the two?
 How do I get started?
 What’s the best way to approach this from a strategic perspective?
+Let’s go!

 The challenge facing today’s e-retailers is not whether or not to offer up-sells and cross-sells, but how to build a strategy that best works for their customers.
 Before getting started, they want to ensure they truly understand their shoppers, and which offers will be most appropriate and effective when it comes time for up-selling and cross-selling.